-At the federal level, the April 2007 Regulatory Framework for Air Emissions laid out the broad vision for reduction of industrial emissions of both greenhouse gases and air pollutants.
-This plan calls for greenhouse gase emissions to be reduced by 20 per cent below 2006 levels by 2020.
+The Federal plan called "Turning the Corner" was initiated in 2006.
+As part of that program, in April 2007 the Regulatory Framework for Air Emissions was presented and it laid out the broad vision for reduction of industrial emissions of both greenhouse gases and air pollutants.
+This plan calls for greenhouse gas emissions to be reduce by 20 per cent below 2006 levels by 2020.
 All covered industrial sectors are required to reduce emissions by 18% below 2006 levels by 2010, with a 2% continuous improvement every year after.

-On March 10, 2008 the federal government announced further details of the April 2007 regulatory framework.
-The March 10 framework elaborates on fixed process emissions, new facility regulations, cleaner fuel standards, carbon capture and storage, and compliance mechanisms (Canada's domestic offset system, Clean Development Mechanism, Credit for Early Action Program, Technology Fund).
+On March 10, 2008 the Federal government announced further details of the April 2007 regulatory framework.
+The March 10 details fixed process emissions, new facility regulations, cleaner fuel standards, carbon capture and storage, and compliance mechanisms (Canada's domestic offset system, Clean Development Mechanism, Credit for Early Action Program, Technology Fund).
 The emission intensity targets remain the same as previously laid out in the April 2007 framework.

-Currently the framework is being translated into actual regulations.
-The final regulations are expected to be approved and published in Canada Gazette, Part II in Fall 2009, with greenhouse gas provisions of the regulations coming into force on January 1, 2010.
+The stated plan for the framework was to translate it into actual regulations.
+The final regulations were expected to be approved and published in Canada Gazette, Part II in Fall 2009, with greenhouse gas provisions of the regulations coming into force on January 1, 2010.
+However, it appears the Federal government is now looking for a lead from the new Obama administration in the U.S. before making any commitments to specific regulations.